-- 6 Review the Deployed Applications page, then click Next.This page lists the currently installed components with their versions. - 7 On the Available Updates page, click Next.This page lists the available updates for the installed components. - 8 On the Pre-Installation Summary page, click Install. - 9 Start the Tomcat and NDS services. - 10 Clear your browser cache before accessing Identity Reporting.
+- 6 Review the Deployed Applications page, then click Next. - This page lists the currently installed components with their versions. - 7 On the Available Updates page, click Next. - This page lists the available updates for the installed components. - 8 On the Pre-Installation Summary page, click Install. - 9 Start the new NetlQ reporting service with the name NetlQ Identity Reporting Service. - 10 Clear your browser cache before accessing Identity Reporting.

-NOTE: To modify any settings in the configuration update utility, launch configupdate.bat from the <install_directory>\IDM\apps\configupdate directory.
+NOTE: To modify any settings in the configuration update utility, launch configurate.bat from the <install directory>\IDM\apps\configurate directory.